zhaohengbo/C2000-SDR-LORA-LIB/README.md

  I do a little bit change to the downchirp time so that the system seems to be more harmonious.

- By the way, the link laywer was a little bit different from original LORA.
+ By the way, the link layer was a little bit different from original LORA.

- The PHY struct looks like:
+ The PHY link struct looks like:

 	(Preamble(5 upchirp, 3 downchirp) ->(                                   PHY Payload                                 ))